 The first rhytidectomy surgery was performed in Berlin in 1901 by German surgeon Eugen Hollander for an elderly female Polish aristocrat who asked him to “lift her cheeks and the corners of her mouth.”

-From then on, facelift surgery was continuously developed into a safe and reliable procedure we know today.
+From then on, facelift surgery was continuously developed into the safe and reliable procedure we know today.

 According to 2017 statistics of The American Society for Aesthetic Plastic Surgery (ASAPS), facelift surgery is at number 6 on the list of the most popular procedures in the USA with a number of 82,410 procedures performed.
 Other popular procedures include liposuction, abdominoplasty (tummy tuck), eyelid surgery, breast lift surgery, and breast augmentation.